CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
+<p>"Every man's happiness depends from himself, but behold thy life is almost at an end, whiles affording thyself no respect, thou dost make thy happiness to consist in the souls, and conceits of other men." - Marcus Aurelius</p>
 <p>"I have never wished to cater to the crowd; for what I know, they do not approve, and what they approve, I do not know." - Seneca</p>